Dan503/gulp-auto-imports/README.md

 Rollup has a pretty straight forward integration.
 It is very similar to the Sass set up.
 It gets around the performance issues by allowing you to cache the last bundle that was generated.

-Running `gulp start` will run the file loader, compile the JS, and then start watching files.
+Running `gulp start` will generate the auto imports, compile the JS, and then start watching files for changes.

 (Rollup by default does not bundle CommonJS `require()` statements).